hashicorp/vault-plugin-auth-cf/README.md

-Use the private key at `CF_INSTANCE_KEY` to sign the resulting sha using the [RSASSA-PSS](https://tools.ietf.org/html/rfc4056) algorithm with a SHA256 hash.
+Use the private key at `CF_INSTANCE_KEY` to sign the resulting sha using the [RSASSA-PSS](https://tools.ietf.org/html/rfc4056) algorithm with a SHA256 hash and a salt length of 222.
 Random material is injected into this algorithm so the resulting string will be different each time, but here is one example result so you can compare yours to its format:
 ```
 GVg5_uez-Z0544pgkVSd6vQztHO_j6X3LZ2PqhUv_Uh0iMfoT-U2MKgdjOSrkpVpINsFqxKk4_-p2nHlQOmJPSPFlAso7i6Y6j9SnSIuXfAS_Y3vk85cYh1zPDM9R6fBVniADMCIXJEXWIC1IMmOccZcDXoBKJJKLp1iffLQBzDfSiUT6in1GBOMLavFpL6RO9jq6UHQXYrYBKy11ZdcDa4zLRaxiHv-GbSG_-THOs3VgVtTY_XqrMAwJIDOoL4_2H43b1BHEXWgt5W3wpyqvV8TvmlMRq8begwjm5NG8_Qtvv6QGLNozmRkNEGiV1di1wb1Qrt_6f_1tWrEbTvvwQ==
 ```